-Increasing ecommerce revenue for tech savvy wine merchants.
-Direct-to-Consumer (DTC) / ecommerce, in the wine industry is by no means a new concept as the model of building a direct, close relationship between winery and consumer is the basis of growing tasting room sales.
+How to increase ecommerce revenue, for tech savvy wine merchants.
+Direct-to-Consumer (DTC) / ecommerce, in the wine industry is by no means a new concept as the model of building a direct, close relationship between vintner and consumer is the basis of meteoric sales growth.

 Understanding the wine consumer journey and offering unique memorable experiences at each of these three touch-points represents an obvious and effective way to both sell wine as well as grow profits.

 Ensure Optimal DTC Sales with a Strong Online Presence

 Thanks to digital technology, your winery has more opportunities than ever before to connect with your consumer and be top of mind with an effective marketing plan.
 But sadly, many still struggle with the online component of DTC wine sales.
 Mistaken in their belief that focusing on eCommerce is not as important as tasting room sales.

 When in reality, research shows that more and more people are buying alcohol from websites, with online sales consistently growing.
 This upward trend is only set to continue as consumer habits change, influenced by culinary tourism and technology.

 But what about the remainder who don’t purchase then and there?

 Are you offering them opportunities to purchase in future or are you just letting them forget you?
 Is there an easy way to capture future sales and upsell to your tasting room guests?
 This is where the online sales, or eCommerce shop and wine club component comes into play.